 - EFSM structure and powers.
 The joining members will have to accept that:

-- EFSM has its own Treaty based on Consensual Presidential Democracy
+- EFSM has its own Treaty

 - The EFSM members accept to support at times of utmost urgency the actions of the President or the Prime Minister of the EF, if they have to react to events at national or global scale, even if it meant a temporary suspension of their sovereignty rights